Simon Blackburn

-Simon Blackburn FBA (born 12 July 1944) is an English academic philosopher known for his work in metaethics, where he defends quasi-realism, and in the philosophy of language; more recently, he has gained a large general audience from his efforts to popularise philosophy.
+Simon Walter Blackburn FBA (born 12 July 1944) is an English philosopher known for his work in metaethics, where he defends quasi-realism, and in the philosophy of language.
+More recently, he has gained a large general audience from his efforts to popularise philosophy.
 He has appeared in multiple episodes of the documentary series Closer to Truth.
 During his long career, he has taught at Oxford University, Cambridge University, and University of North Carolina, Chapel Hill.

 Life and career

 Blackburn was born on 12 July 1944 in Chipping Sodbury, England.
 He attended Clifton College and went on to receive his bachelor's degree in philosophy in 1965 from Trinity College, Cambridge.
 He obtained his doctorate in 1969 from Churchill College, Cambridge.

 He retired as the professor of philosophy at the University of Cambridge in 2011, but remains a distinguished research professor of philosophy at the University of North Carolina at Chapel Hill, teaching every fall semester.
 He is also a Fellow of Trinity College, Cambridge, and a member of the professoriate of New College of the Humanities.
 He was previously a Fellow of Pembroke College, Oxford and has also taught full-time at the University of North Carolina as an Edna J. Koury Professor.
 He is a former president of the Aristotelian Society, having served the 2009–2010 term.
+In 2004, he delivered the Gifford Lectures on Reason's Empire at the University of Glasgow.
 He was elected a Fellow of the British Academy in 2002 and a Foreign Honorary Fellow of the American Academy of Arts & Sciences in 2008.

 He is a former editor of the journal Mind.